livetrails/targetjs/README.md

 In this example, we load one user and display its name.

 - `fetch` is a special target that performs a data fetch when given a URL string.
 For more complex API requests, you can use the framework’s built-in `fetch()` function.
 See examples below.
 - `html` sets the text content of the div to the user's name.
-Since the target name is prefixed with `_` and ends with `$`, it executes only when an API call returns a result. `prevTargetValue` refers to the result of the previous target, which, in this case, is the result of the API call.
+Since the target name ends with `$`, it is a reactive target and it executes only when an API call returns a result. `prevTargetValue` refers to the result of the previous target, which, in this case, is the result of the API call.

 ![first example](https://targetjs.io/img/quick2_4.gif)